jpetrucci49/yabe-browser/README.md

  To change the duration of the message, replace `2000` with a value of your choice (in milliseconds) in the `flash` method definition in `Auth.js`.

+ ### Item Creation

+ The create item feature uses form submission to capture input values and parse them down into JSON data to be sent to the server in an HTTP request.

+ ### Bid Functionality

+ The bid Functionality uses form submission to capture input values and calculate the total price of the bid, and parse it down into JSON data to be sent tot the server in an HTTP request.